Course Outline

 Testimonials (5)

-Work on sample codes, how we use them at work.
-On them, step by step, I got information about what "eats" with what, what depends on what.
-In a very simple language, it was shown how to properly make certain changes in the code, which will make them more readable for us - even in the way of writing the structure itself.
-The trainer answered every question, even the trivial ones.
-In addition, the instructor's extensive knowledge and ability to convey it in a very accessible language was very understandable to me.
+Working on sample codes and how we use them in our work.
+Step by step, I received information on what goes with what and what depends on what.
+The content was presented in a very simple language, showing how to make certain changes in the code that will make it more readable for us—even in the way of writing the structure itself.
+The trainer answered every question, even the most trivial ones.
+Additionally, the instructor had a vast amount of knowledge and the ability to convey it in a very accessible language, which was very understandable for me.

 Mariusz - Wskz